shashankbhat2/calebear/README.md

-# Calebear
+# Clevercal

 Everything starts with a date.

-**Calebear** is a lightweight, self-hostable scheduling & booking platform designed for coaches, therapists, teachers, freelancers and other solopreneurs.
+**Clevercal** is a lightweight, self-hostable scheduling & booking platform designed for coaches, therapists, teachers, freelancers and other solopreneurs.
 Spin up elegant booking pages, sync events to your calendar, collect payments and keep client notes—all from one open-source monorepo.

 ---